adrianomarques/exponential_ventures_challenge/README.md

 On top of showing the grade, show statistics on how the user’s answers compared to the other users that answered these questions before

-On the results page, show a range of different expertise levels for each grade bracket with a short description for each expertise level.
-E.g.

-* Score 0-2: Clueless.
-Don’t be discouraged!
-Learn some more about this topic, and come back to try again!

-* Score 3-5: Beginner.
-This is the level most players end up with after answering this quiz for the first time.
- Learn some more about this topic and come back to try again!

-* Score 5-8: Confident: This is the level players are getting pro!
-Continue your progress and rock it!

-* Score 8-10: Expert: This is the highest level achievable!
-Thanks for being awesome as you are!

-Show the time it took to answer the quiz.

 We encourage you to work with your creativity, implementing features and quizzes that you would like to see